JohnRDOrazio/jQuery-Clock-Plugin/README.md

-Turns a given div element into a dynamic clock that updates every second, main advantage compared to other similar plugins is that this one can also take an initial timestamp instead of client system time.
+Turns a given dom element into a dynamic clock that updates every second, main advantage compared to other similar plugins is that this one can also take an initial timestamp instead of client system time.

 # DEMOS